Monster Mike Welch

 Monster Mike Welch (born June 11, 1979) is an American electric blues guitarist, singer and songwriter.
 He was nominated for a Blues Music Award in 2017, 2018 and 2019.

-Welch has released seven albums to date, and is a member of Sugar Ray & the Bluetones.
+Welch has released seven albums to date, and is a former member of Sugar Ray & the Bluetones.

 Living Blues magazine cited "Welch is becoming an all-around guitar master."
 Welch has performed and recorded with Duke Robillard, Nick Moss, Johnny Winter, Darrell Nulisch and the Knickerbocker All-Stars, which featured among others, Jimmie Vaughan.
 Welch has also appeared on recordings by the Mannish Boys and contributed to Fifty Shades of Blue (2015), by Anthony Geraci and the Boston Blues All-Stars.

 Life and career

 Welch was born in Boston, Massachusetts, United States.
 His musical education was helped by his access to his father's record collection, which included work by Magic Sam, Earl Hooker and B.B.
 King, and more rock oriented recordings by the Beatles and the Rolling Stones.
 It was the effect of Albert King's work that caused the youngster to gravitate toward the blues, and he learned to play the guitar at the age of eight.

 Three years later his parents allowed him access to blues jams and clubs in the Boston area, and he learned further skills from musicians such as Ronnie Earl and Luther "Guitar Junior" Johnson.
 In 1992, Welch played at the opening of the first House of Blues club in Cambridge, Massachusetts.
 The club's co-owner, Dan Aykroyd, changed his nickname from "Little Mikey" to "Monster Mike."

 Within a short while the Monster Mike Welch Band was formed with George Lewis on guitar, Jon Ross on bass and Warren Grant on drums.
 They got named at the 1995 Boston Music Awards as the "Best Blues Act".
 With this line-up Welch released three albums on Rounder Records' Tone-Cool subsidiary.
 His early albums secured his place as an international touring act, and included These Blues Are Mine (1996), and Axe to Grind (1997).
 He was quoted in People magazine as "being an adolescent is more than enough blues for anyone to handle".

 In 1997, Welch played at the Notodden Blues Festival.
 Catch Me followed in 1998, when Welch was still a teenager.
 Catch Me saw David Hull compose one track and play bass guitar on the album.
 The early attention came at a price.
 Welch later explained, "I struggled with that all the time...
 I think it's a large part of the reason why my early records are all original songs," he said.
 "It wasn't because I didn't want to record versions of some of my favorite (cover) songs, it was because I felt like I needed to give people something that wasn't as simple as guitar acrobatics from a novelty act....
 I think some of my decisions (back then) were compensation for not wanting to be seen as immature or shallow."